 Lighting —If you want to add extra illumination, you can line the outside bottom of your hot tub, your deck, walkway or edges of a nearby garden with LED rope lighting.

-String lights look amazing strung above your hot tub or adorning a pergola or gazebo while high-end tiki torches will give your space a tropical feel.
+String lights look amazing strung above your hot tub or adorning a pergola or gazebo.
+On the other hand, high-end tiki torches will give your space a tropical feel.

 Décor — Try hanging decorative sconces from your covered porch, pergola or gazebo or hanging outdoor wall art on the outside of your house.
 Another idea is to add an outdoor carpet to your space and group your outdoor seating into a distinct conversation area around it.